guptaanuj166/guptaanuj166.github.io/_pages/about.md

     <p>123 your address street</p>
     <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hello!
+I am Anuj Gupta, a final-year undergraduate in Electrical Engineering at IIT Bombay.
+I have always been deeply fascinated by the domain of machine learning, with a particular interest in computer vision and natural language processing, as well as their underlying mathematics, including probability and optimization.

+I am currently working with Prof. Amit Sethi and Gouranga Bala at Medal Lab, IIT Bombay, on my B.Tech thesis project, where we are developing a pipeline for robust training on noisy label datasets.
+We are using a hybrid of self-supervised and supervised learning, and currently, we are outperforming many previous state-of-the-art techniques.
+An initial draft of our work has been published on arXiv as a preprint.

+In my penultimate year, I completed a quantitative internship at Goldman Sachs, Bangalore, as a Summer Analyst in the Risk Division.
+The project involved benchmarking multiple covariance functions, such as Ornstein-Uhlenbeck and Squared Exponential, to model the Interest Rate Forward Curve (e.g., SOFR) using Gaussian Processes.

+Apart from academics, I enjoy reading, and I am also passionate about playing chess and cricket.
+Feel free to connect with me!